Benefits for Beginners

-HIPAA also regulates discrimination in regards to Cafeteria plans (Section 125 plans), plans that provide employers an opportunity choose “among at least one taxable benefit (such as cash) and one qualified benefit.”
-Under HIPAA, group benefits cannot discriminate in favor of highly compensated employees in terms of eligibility, contributions and/or benefits.
+HIPAA also regulates discrimination in regards to Cafeteria plans (Section 125 plans), plans that provide employers an opportunity to choose “among at least one taxable benefit (such as cash) and one qualified benefit.”
+Under HIPAA, group benefits cannot discriminate in favor of highly compensated employees in terms of eligibility, contributions, and/or benefits.
 Because this is a tax-related law, the Internal Revenue Service (IRS) enforces these regulations.

 Some states may also have laws in place that limit the employer’s ability to segment employee benefits by group.
 For instance, some states have paid sick leave laws in place that require employers with 50 or more employees to offer paid leave to all employees.
 Find employee discrimination laws for your state.